Interjurisdictional Support Orders

 Interjurisdictional Support Orders Act and Divorce Act

-Under B.C.’s Interjurisdictional Support Orders Act (ISO), you can apply to get or change an existing support order in a reciprocating jurisdiction without having to go there (e.g. one parent lives in B.C. and the other parent lives in Ontario; the parent in B.C. can make an application in B.C. for a new support order).
-The respondent in the reciprocating jurisdiction (e.g. the parent living in Ontario) goes to court to respond to the application.
-The court in the reciprocating jurisdiction may make an order that can then be enforced.
+Under B.C.’s Interjurisdictional Support Orders Act (ISO), you can apply to get or change an existing support order in another jurisdiction without having to go there.
+For example, if one parent lives in B.C. and the other parent lives in Ontario, the parent in B.C. can make an application in B.C. for a new support order.
+The parent living in Ontario will go to court in that jurisdiction to respond to the application.
+The court in the other jurisdiction may make an order that can then be enforced in B.C.

 You can do the same under Canada's Divorce Act if the respondent lives in Canada.

-The Interjurisdictional Support Services (IJSS) is the designated authority in B.C. that administers, sends and receives applications between B.C. and reciprocating jurisdictions.
+The Interjurisdictional Support Services (IJSS) is the designated and central authority in B.C.
+IJSS sends, receives and administers applications to and from B.C. and other jurisdictions.

 The Hague Child Support Convention

-As of March 1, 2024, the 2007 Hague convention came into force in B.C.
-The convention is an international treaty that allows people to establish, change and enforce support orders when they live in countries that have also adopted the convention.
+The 2007 Hague Convention came into force in B.C. on March 1, 2024.
+The convention is an international treaty.
+It allows people to establish, change and enforce support orders when they live in countries that have also adopted the convention.

-There are several forms to use when preparing your application depending on your situation and where the other person lives.
+There are several forms you will need when preparing your application.
+The forms needed will depend on your situation and where the other person lives.
 Not all the forms are needed for every application.

 Interjurisdictional Support Services